 Basketball Rules for Face Guarding an Opponent

-The NBA does not specifically outlaw face guarding in theory, though if any contact is made while a defender is waving or placing the hand in front of the face of an opponent, a personal foul is called.
-Flagrant contact to the head or face often results in ejection and possible suspension for the offending player.
-NBA officials, as most fans know, are not in the habit of calling a foul when there is no contact to the face.
+The NBA does not specifically outlaw face guarding, in theory, though if any contact is made while a defender is waving or placing the hand in front of the face of an opponent, whether they are the dribbler or not, this violates legal guarding position and a personal foul is called.

 The NCAA defines face guarding as, “Purposely obstructing an opponent's vision by waving or placing hand(s) near his or her eyes” in Rule 10, Section 6, Article 1 in the official rules, which cover both men’s and women’s basketball.
 The offender is penalized with a technical foul resulting in a free throw for the opposing team.

 High School Basketball

 The National Federation of State High School Associations first outlawed face guarding back in 1913, and it has left little room for interpretation of the rules since then.
 In 2004, the NFHS highlighted face guarding in its 2004 “Points of Emphasis” release for referees when the rules of basketball were modified to include actions occurring away from the ball.